As a groom, one of the most personal decisions you’ll make for your wedding is choosing your groomsmen.

 No Groomsmen: Alternatively, you may choose to forgo groomsmen and bridesmaids altogether, opting for a simpler and more intimate ceremony.
 This decision can significantly reduce the complexity of planning and shift the focus more directly onto the couple themselves.

-• Reduced Complexity: Eliminating traditional wedding party roles can alleviate potential stress related to logistics and interpersonal dynamics, ensuring that your special day emphasizes personal connections and shared moments.
+- Reduced Complexity: Eliminating traditional wedding party roles can alleviate potential stress related to logistics and interpersonal dynamics, ensuring that your special day emphasises personal connections and shared moments.

 How Far in Advance Should You Choose Groomsmen?